Bruin-Spacecraft-Group/Bruin-Spacecraft-Group.github.io/README.md

 ### Compilation
 Run `make` from root to do everything at once, or take a look at Handlebars/SASS docs for more options.
  - There may also packages for Atom/VSCode that do what you want.

+haha websites suck why do we have one